martinthomson/wpack-content/draft-thomson-wpack-content.md

 constraints).
 This requires that this equivalence is known to the user agent.

 Of the hash algorithms defined in {{?NI}}, only "sha-256" is permitted for use with content-based origins.
+This usage has no need for a truncated hash as the value does not usually need to be manually entered.
+Furthermore, the use of multiple hash algorithms introduces complexity.

-# Transfer to HTTPS Origin
+# Transfer to HTTPS Origin {#transfer}

 In order to transfer state to a target origin, the server for that origin needs to be contacted.
 Initiating transfer likely requires that an API be defined for use by the content of the bundle.

+A transfer is only possible where a transfer target URL is known for content;
+see {{transfer-target}}.

 A user agent MAY request user permission to make a transfer.
 This might be conditioned on what state is being transferred.
 For instance, a user agent